In this recipe

 Why This Recipe Is Great

-This lemon butter pasta recipe is quick, simple, and full of buttery flavor.
-You’ll learn how to make a creamy, smooth lemon butter pasta sauce with just a few ingredients—and no heavy cream.
+This lemon butter pasta recipe is quick and simple.
+You’ll make a smooth, creamy sauce with just a few ingredients — no heavy cream needed.
 It’s perfect for busy days and easy to customize.
-In this recipe, you’ll get:

-• All the secrets to the perfect lemon butter cream sauce for pasta
+- Secrets to the perfect lemon butter sauce for pasta

 Perfect weeknight dinner!